Analytic compactifications of C^2 part II - one irreducible curve at infinity: Introduction

-In Section \ref{canonical-section} we compute the canonical divisor of primitive compactifications in terms of the associated key sequence.
-In particular, we characterize the primitive compactifications with rational and elliptic singularities and those which are Gorenstein.
-As a simple application we recover the classification in \cite{brenton-graph-1} of primitive Gorenstein compactifications of $\cc^2$ with vanishing geometric genus.
-In a sequel of this article, extending the work of \cite{furushima} and \cite{ohta}, we give a complete classification of normal primitive compactifications of $\cc^2$ which are hypersurfaces in $\pp^3$.
+The remaining main result of this article is a computation of the canonical divisors of primitive compactifications in terms of associated key sequences (\cref{canonical-thm}).
+This leads to a characterization (\cref{singularity-cor}) of the primitive compactifications with rational and elliptic singularities and those which are Gorenstein.
+As an immediate application we recover the classification in \cite{brenton-graph-1} of primitive Gorenstein compactifications of $\cc^2$ with rational singularities (\cref{rational-cor}), and in addition classify primitive Gorenstein compactifications of $\cc^2$ with minimally elliptic singularities (\cref{elliptic-cor}). \\